YasmineSerghini/2023ss_do_ys/coursework.md

 ### The Buffer Salary calculator

-The company built a salary calculator so that anyone can see what they would make at Buffer.
-They hope this information can also help others determine fair and competitive salaries across various roles and locations.
+Want to know how much you'd make at Buffer?
+The company made a calculator just for you, so you can see what your salary would be if you worked with them.
+But that's not all - they also want to help everyone else out there too!
+The calculator can also help you figure out what a fair salary is for your job and where you live.
+Buffer wants to make sure everyone gets paid what they deserve!

 ---